benguild/BGTableViewRowActionWithImage/README.md

 # BGTableViewRowActionWithImage

 A variation on the iOS 8.0+ `UITableViewRowAction` to support icons, with text below.
-Similar to the iOS 9 Mail application and various third-party applications as well.
+Similar to the iOS 9 Mail application and various third-party applications.

 **The implementation isn't ideal,** but it works.
 Until this becomes a built-in property for `UITableViewRowAction`, please feel free to contribute any improvements or compatibility tweaks as you see fit.